skypjack/entt/README.md

 Views are narrow windows on the entire list of entities.
 They work by filtering entities according to their components.<br/>
-In some cases there may be the need to iterate all the entities regardless of their components.
+In some cases there may be the need to iterate all the entities still in use regardless of their components.
 The registry offers a specific member function to do that:

 ```cpp
 registry.each([](auto entity) {
     // ...
 });
 ```

-Each entity ever created is returned, no matter if it's in use or not.<br/>
-Usually, filtering entities that aren't currently in use is more expensive than iterating them all and filtering out those in which one isn't interested.

 As a rule of thumb, consider using a view if the goal is to iterate entities that have a determinate set of components.
 A view is usually faster than